vic-ma/howtodismantle.github.io/_posts/2024-07-05-When-Boards-Meet-Wheels-Part-I-How-to-connect-Peakboard-and-wheel.me-robots.md

 ## Query the positions

-In our sample environment, we have a total of six positions.
-Besides the five regular points, there's also one position for charging.
+In our example environment, we have a total of six positions.
+Besides the five regular points, there's also one point for charging.
 Our floor has one robot, and as we can see in the map, it is located in position `WH1`, and is facing north.

 ![image](/assets/2024-07-05/040.png)